-The Families and Children (FaC) Activity is delivered under the Families and Communities Program and provides support to families to improve the wellbeing of children and young people, enhancing family and community functioning, as well as increasing the participation of vulnerable people in community life.
+The Department of Social Services funds a range of programs under the Families and Children (FaC) Activity to provide support and early intervention and prevention activities to families.
+FaC Activity programs aim to improve the wellbeing of children and young people, enhance family and community functioning, and increase the participation of vulnerable people in community life.

 - Adult Specialist Support (Find and Connect, Forced Adoption Support Services)

-A suite of key documents have been prepared to support providers under the FaC Activity:
+A suite of key documents has been prepared to support providers under the FaC Activity:

 - Families and Children Program Guidelines Overview

 The FaC Activity newsletter highlights important news and information for service providers delivering grant activities under the FaC Activity.
 The primary focus of the newsletter is helping providers understand and meet the requirements of their grant agreements.
 The department will issue FaC Activity newsletters several times per year, as necessary.

 - Issue 4 | March 2022